AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 The following table lists the request URLs used to pass in [!DNL API] requests, by method.

+Depending on the authentication method that you use, you need to adjust your request URLs according to the tables below.

+### Request URLs for JWT Authentication {#request-urls-jwt}

 | [!DNL API] Methods | Request [!DNL URL] |
 |--- |--- |
 |Algorithmic Modeling|`https://aam.adobe.io/v1/models/`|